AkinCodes/VisionaryGPT/README.md

 2-Sentence Summary

-OCR (Optical Character Recognition)
+OCR (Optical Character Recognition):
-Extract text from posters, enabling you to interact with the text elements of posters, such as extracting movie titles or quotes.
+Extract text from movie posters, enabling interaction with text elements such as movie titles, quotes, and descriptions.

-Face Detection & Recognition
+Face Detection & Recognition:
-Detect and recognize faces on movie posters, allowing for advanced search capabilities.
-The face recognition feature enables identifying individuals based on facial features, supporting both detection and recognition.
+Detect and recognize faces on movie posters for advanced search capabilities, enabling recognition based on facial features.

-Active Learning
+Active Learning:
-Supports active learning integration, allowing feedback loops where users can improve the classification model and detection capabilities by providing corrections.
+Supports feedback loops that allow users to improve model performance by submitting corrections, enhancing classification models and detection capabilities.

-Remix Posters
+Remix Posters:
-You can remix a poster using a combination of two or more images, enhancing the visual appeal and creativity using generative AI models.
+Remix multiple posters using a combination of A + B - C, creatively generating new, customized movie posters.

 🛠️ Tech Stack
-Backend: FastAPI for API creation and deployment
+Backend: FastAPI (for API creation and deployment)

 Machine Learning & AI:

-CLIP (Contrastive Language–Image Pretraining) for image-text matching and metadata generation
+CLIP for image-text matching and metadata generation

 Stable Diffusion for text-to-image generation

 GPT-4 for metadata and textual description generation

-YOLOv8 and other models for object and face detection
+YOLOv8 for object and face detection

-Database: SQLAlchemy and SQLModel for managing data, including user information and generated posters
+Database: SQLAlchemy and SQLModel (for data management, user information, and generated posters)

-Deployment: Deployed on Render (or other platforms) using Docker, with CI/CD pipelines in place for streamlined updates.
+Deployment: Render (or similar platforms) using Docker, with CI/CD pipelines for streamlined updates.

 💡 Project Purpose
-VisionaryGPT was designed to leverage cutting-edge AI technology to streamline the generation, classification, and understanding of movie posters.
-By combining vision and language models, the project provides:
+VisionaryGPT is designed to leverage cutting-edge AI technology to streamline the generation, classification, and understanding of movie posters.
+By combining vision models (CLIP, YOLO) with language models (GPT-4), the platform offers:

-Enhanced creativity for users looking to generate movie posters based on creative text inputs.
+Enhanced creativity for users looking to generate visually stunning movie posters.

-Automated movie classification to assist with large-scale movie poster datasets.
+Automated classification of large-scale movie poster datasets.

-Intelligent metadata generation to enrich movie posters with context, improving both user experience and automated tagging.
+Smart metadata generation to enrich movie posters with context and improve automated tagging.

 🖼️ How It Works
-FastAPI Endpoints
+FastAPI Endpoints:
 POST /embed/: Embed an image for feature extraction using CLIP.

-POST /remix/: Remix movie posters via combination of A, B, and C poster images.
+POST /remix/: Remix movie posters using multiple images (A + B - C).

-POST /classify/: Classify movie genre based on the poster.
+POST /classify/: Classify the genre of a movie poster.

 POST /ocr/: Extract text from an image (OCR).

 POST /metadata/: Generate metadata like title, genre, tagline, and summary from a poster.

-POST /generation/: Generate a movie poster using a textual description (e.g., "A Sci-Fi thriller set in a futuristic city").
+POST /generation/: Generate a movie poster using a textual description.

 POST /feedback/: Store user feedback on predictions.